simonbs/CharlesTVDB/README.md

 # CharlesTVDB

-CharlesTVDB is a block based framework for OS X which provides an interface for [TheTVDB.com](http://thetvdb.com) which is extremely easy to use.
+CharlesTVDB is a collection of classes for OS X which provides a block based interface for [TheTVDB.com](http://thetvdb.com) which is extremely easy to use.

 ### Installation
 First and foremost you have to clone the repository.
 You probably already know how to do this.

 	git clone https://github.com/simonbs/CharlesTVDB.git

-Next, you have to install the dependencies using CocoaPods.
-If you don't already have CocoaPods installed, you will have to [install it first](http://cocoapods.org).

-	pod install

-This will install [AFKissXMLRequestOperation](https://github.com/AFNetworking/AFKissXMLRequestOperation) and its dependencies: [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [KissXML](https://github.com/robbiehanson/KissXML)

-Now, build the framework and grab it from the products directory and drag it into your own project.
-Remember to select "Copy items into destination group's folder (if needed)" if it is not already checked.
+Copy the `CharlesTVDB/` directory into your project.

+Next, you have to install the dependencies.
+CharlesTVDB needs [AFKissXMLRequestOperation](https://github.com/AFNetworking/AFKissXMLRequestOperation) which then again needs [AFNetworking](https://github.com/AFNetworking/AFNetworking) and [KissXML](https://github.com/robbiehanson/KissXML), so that's a total of three dependencies.
+However, if you just add `pod 'AFKissXMLRequestOperation'` to your Podfile then the two other dependencies will automatically be installed.

 Now you just need to import the header.
 You can do this in the prefix header.

-	#import <CharlesTVDB/CharlesTVDB.h>
+	#import "CharlesTVDB"

 You're ready to use CharlesTVDB!